srcfl/srcful-documentation/docs/developer/auth.md

 The Bifrost endpoints requires authentication in the form of a token.
 See the Bifrost documentation above for details.

 ## Token Renewal
-In general the delegate token is short lived and cannot be renewed without involving signing by the issuer wallet in this ofteninvolves a user interaction.
-This poses a problem for usability in some applications and issues when working with automations and integrations that are long lived.
+In general, delegate tokens are short‑lived and cannot be renewed without user involvement (the issuer must re‑sign).
+This creates UX friction for long‑running automations.

-A delegate token can be marked for renewal (has `renew`: true, in the attributes).
-In this case an application can ask bifrost for a renewal certificate.
-This certificate allows the client (as identified by the delegateKey) to create it's own delegateToken.
+A delegate token can be explicitly granted as renewable (`attributes.permissions.renew": true`).
+If so, the application may request a renewal certificate from Bifrost to mint a new delegate token without additional user interaction.
 This renew token has the following structure:

 ### JWT Renew Token Structure
 This is a token that is built by the client application and basically consists of a renew certificate token.